LuisTakeo/42-Cub3d/README.md

 - make sure the player is looking for the right cardinal point
 - make sure to treat only NEWS01(inside the map) 'spaces' and 'tabs'(outside)
 - treat non ascii chars
-- two maps on the same file?
 - treat errors like: "Error\n" followed by an explicit error message
-- accept triangles?
-- wholes in the map
+- holes in the map
 ### DOING
 - INIT EVERYTHING
 - must be surrounded by walls